nicholasdillon/Slack-Ticket-Bot/README.md

     -   Replace the placeholder `SLACK_BOT_TOKEN` with your Slack Bot Token.
     -   Replace the placeholder `API_TOKEN` with your Linode API Token.
+    -   Adjust the example ticket URL (`ticket_url`) to match the actual URL structure used by your Linode support system.
 2. Run the Script:

     -   Execute the script using a Python interpreter: